colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter1_v2.1.2.md

 **[Diagram 2: Semantic Flow - See diagram2-semantic-flow.mermaid]**

+The semantic mapping flow from natural language phrases to data structures is illustrated in Diagram 2 (Semantic Flow), showing how natural language concepts are resolved to specific data entities across systems.

 **Real-world validation:** dbt Labs' semantic layer documentation explains how modern semantic layers enable natural language queries by providing consistent metric definitions and business logic that can be consumed by AI applications without requiring knowledge of underlying data structures.[2]

 #### Entity Resolution & Cross-System Identity